Maʻiki Aiu Lake: Early life

 Margaret Ma’iki Souza was born in Honolulu, Hawai'i on May 28, 1925.
 Though her parents were Peter Charles Souza and Cecilia Pai’ohe Gilman Souza, she was first adopted and living with her great-aunt, Cecilia Rose Mahoe, and husband John William Kealoha in the Palolo Valley.
 As hānai, (Hawaiian term for informal adoption) Ma’iki considered them to be her grandparents.
-After the passing of her adoptive family, she briefly returned to live with her biological mother, Cecilia Pai’ohe (who she is now buried with).
+After the death of her adoptive family, she briefly returned to live with her biological mother, Cecilia Pai’ohe (who she is now buried with).
 Shortly after, she went to go live with her other great-aunt, Helen Pamaieulu Ha’o Correa who sparked her inspiration in hula.

-Margaret Ma’iki Souza Aiu started to learn the hula dance between the ages of 14 and 15.
-Though her great-aunt Helen was her original mentor in hula, Ma’iki would later go on to professionally study under Lōkālia Montgomery and officially graduate as an ʻōlapa (dancer) in 1964 at the age of 18.
+Ma’iki started to learn the hula dance between the ages of 14 and 15.
+Though her great-aunt Helen was her original mentor in hula, she would later go on to professionally study under Lōkālia Montgomery and officially graduate as an ʻōlapa (dancer) in 1964 at the age of 18.
 Lōkālia Montgomery was known as a “master of ancient hula.”
 Lōkālia had a very traditional way of teaching hula.
 Her teaching style was described as stern yet breathtaking.

-While continuing to study hula, Aiu simultaneously worked as a professional contemporary/modern hula dancer at the Club Pago Pago and La Hula Rhumba in Waikiki for the next 8 years.
-Aiu would continue to seek mentorship from masters of hula and cultural research while working, such as Hawaiian scholar and Kumu Hula Mary Kawena Puku'i, noted ancient hula dancer 'Iolani Luahine, Vicki 'Ii Rodrigues, Bina Mossman and Kumu Hula Pua Ha'aheo regarding male hula styles.
+While continuing to study hula, she simultaneously worked as a professional contemporary/modern hula dancer at the Club Pago Pago and La Hula Rhumba in Waikiki for the next 8 years.
+Ma'iki would continue to seek mentorship from masters of hula and cultural research while working, such as Hawaiian scholar and Kumu Hula Mary Kawena Puku'i, noted ancient hula dancer 'Iolani Luahine, Vicki 'Ii Rodrigues, Bina Mossman and Kumu Hula Pua Ha'aheo regarding male hula styles.
 Ma'iki is noted for bringing back men dancers in hula, as they were in ancient times, the forefront performers in festivals and religious rituals.
 For Ma’iki, learning hula was not only about the choreography, but the culture, rich history, and deep meaning of it as well.
 So as a Christian it was difficult for Ma’iki to comfortably study the art of hula and its goddess, Laka, but with the help of her tutu (grandmother), she overcame the conflict.